siljamdev/Tebas/README.md

 Tebas is a project manager for coding projects with git support
 **It is still in development, so expect breaking changes**

+## Usage
-It is a command based utility to handle projects.
+Tebas is a command based utility to handle projects.
 The main focus is user-made templates, that are what provide the useful functionalities.
 It will add a **project.tebas** file into your project.

 There are channels, which are folders where projects will be created.
 Each project is in a separate folder and has a **project.tebas** file.
 Each project is created with a template, which gives additional features.

+The interface to work with Tebas is command line arguments.
+For example:
+`tebas channel list` will output a list of channels.
-There is an extensive command line help menu.
+There is also an extensive command line help menu.

 **ALL DOCUMENTATION WAS MADE BY HAND**

+## Installation
+You can install Tebas for windows x64 with the installer(made with [inno setup](https://jrsoftware.org/isinfo.php)), that will let you choose between installing for everyone or locally or download a portable executable.
+For windows x86, you can download the portable executable.
+For linux and mac, you can probably build the executable yourself.
+The only part that might not work is the script cmd command.
+Probably i will fix this in the future.

 ## Templates
 These are user made.
 If you want to make a template, i suggest using the Creator Utility, looking into the structure of the [templates](./templates).